||Classic Dairy, Inc.

 Land Application Practices

 The proposal is to land apply effluent through a pump and power unit that connects to a center pivot system.
+Solid waste will be land applied by a manure spreader.
 Slurry will be land applied by tanker or drag hose injection.
-Solid waste will be applied by a manure spreader.

 Land Application Sites